jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

    help re. gstreamer and gscam, you should probably start searching online and/or reach out to the gstreamer and gscam developers.

-PCIs Blackmagic DeckLink Duo SDI frame grabber
+PCIe Blackmagic DeckLink Duo SDI frame grabber
 **********************************************

 We recommend these frame grabbers if your endoscopic camera has SDI